Vertical garden made from recycled grocery store pallets

 The wall is kept alive by computer sensors that regulate the temperature and control the flow of water and nutrients to each species.
-According to the garden’s caretakers, the green wall produces as much oxygen as 90 fourteen-foot trees.
+According to the garden’s caretakers, the green wall produces as much oxygen as ninety 14-foot trees.

-There are many options for installing plants vertically without relying on hydroponics.
-Vertical gardens composed of stacked, soil-based plants in containers can be designed to fit almost any style and need.
-Just as in traditional gardens, though, it’s important to choose the right plants for the space.
+There are also many options for installing plants vertically without relying on hydroponics.
+And these kinds of gardens, composed of stacked, soil-based plants in containers, can be designed to fit almost any style and need.
+However, just as in traditional gardens, it’s important to choose the right plants for the space.
 That means taking into consideration how much sunlight the wall will receive as well as exposure to wind, humidity, cold and other environmental conditions.
-With new technologies, the sky’s the limit.

 One popular trend in vertical gardening is to arrange plants in pots, or other types of uniformly-shaped containers (new or recycled) and suspend them from grids.

-Another trend in vertical gardening (as well as horizontal) is to mix ornamental with edible plants.
-It’s also an excellent way to grow food without using up a lot of space.
+Another is to mix ornamental with edible plants.
+This is also an excellent way to grow food without chewing up a lot of space.

 Vertical gardening also provides opportunities for combining different species of plants to form interesting and colorful artworks.
 For instance, in addition to being functional, this vertical garden of potted herbs forms a colorful pattern.

 Whether, hydroponic or soil-based, mounted on massive exterior structures or small interior frames, these beautiful works of living art are more than gardens.
 They improve air quality, cut noise pollution and contribute to our overall wellbeing.
 They also provide a tantalizing window into the possible future of gardening and agriculture overall.